 On-Campus Housing: The university offers 10 residence halls and two university-run apartment complexes.
 Given that doctoral students need a quiet environment, residence halls may not be a good option.
 However, the university has nearly 700 rental apartments for single students and those with families.
 At least one member of the household must be a registered UI student to be eligible to live at University Apartments.
 There are many advantages of living in university apartments.
 First of all, it's relatively cheaper than most off-campus options.
 Second, transportation to the campus by Cambus is convenient and free.
 Third, the two apartment complexes are located in a quiet place and you are most likely to have quiet neighbors like you.
 Fourth, a new gym with a tennis court is just within a few minutes' walk.
 More information and an application are available online.

 Off-Campus Housing: In Iowa City, living off-campus doesn't necessarily mean living far from campus.
 Apartments, houses, and condominiums are plentiful near campus and in the surrounding communities.
-If you are interested in renting a home with an option to buy it later, visit the Rent to Own website, offering affordable properties where you turn lease payments into equity ownership.
 Rental housing options are listed on the UI Off-Campus Housing Services website, or information about purchasing a home is available at www.realtor.com.
 Type in any of the following locations: